tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/update-alias.md

 > [!Important]
 > The entire API is a preview feature.
 For more information, see [aliases]().

 In Azure Cognitive Search, an alias is a secondary name that can be used to refer to an index for querying, indexing, and other operations.
 Updating an alias allows you to map that alias to a new search index.
-This is valuable for swapping indexes.

 ```http
 PUT https://[service name].search.windows.net/aliases/[alias name]?api-version=[api-version]